Skip to Main Content

 Wood Up to $15,645 30 years

-Additionally, solar shingles are on the market now; while pricey, these are basically tiny solar panels that you can integrate throughout your roof alongside another shingle type to help you save on your energy bills.
+Additionally, solar shingles are available.
+While pricey, these are basically tiny solar panels that you can integrate throughout your roof alongside another shingle type to help save on energy bills.

 Roof repair vs. roof replacement